SolomonAsghar/FlowRES/README.md

 We provide two instructional IPython notebooks in the `demo` folder, guiding users through applying FlowRES to simulate active and passive Brownian particles exploring double well potentials.
 These demos allow for reproduction of select figures from the FlowRES paper.
 Each demo contains information about expected runtime for intensive cells.
 Cells without explicitly mentioned runtimes should be expected to run in well under a minute.

-Demos are not included for the final two systems shown in the paper due to the high computational costs of these simulations.
+Demos are not included for the final two systems shown in the paper due to the longer runtimes of these simulations.
-However, as the code associated with these systems is provided (see `software/BarrierTrap.py` and `software/DoubleChannel.py` for the potentials, and refer to the paper for parameters used), straightforward modification of the demo notebooks will allow interested users with sufficient computational resources to reproduce all figures from the paper.
+However, as the code associated with these systems is provided (see `software/BarrierTrap.py` and `software/DoubleChannel.py` for the potentials, and refer to the paper for parameters used), straightforward modification of the demo notebooks will allow interested users with sufficient computational resources (chiefly, CUDA GPU availablility) to reproduce all figures from the paper.

 <!-- LICENSE -->
 # License